 The White House said the president is determined to continue pressuring Republicans to allow a vote on a clean spending bill.

 "There will be no negotiations over this.
 The American people are not pawns in some political game.
 You do not get to demand some ransom in exchange for keeping the government running.
 You do not get to demand ransom in exchange for keeping the economy running.
 You don't get to demand ransom for doing your most basic job."

 The White House says Secretary of State John Kerry will lead U.S. delegations to Indonesia, Brunei, Malaysia and the Philippines.
 Kerry will attend the APEC summit in Bali in place of the president.

-President Obama said Thursday that a simple bill to fund the government with no other issues attached -- including his signature health care plan, nicknamed "Obamacare" -- would pass the House of Representatives.
+Earlier Thursday, President Obama said a simple bill to fund the government with no other issues attached -- including his signature health care plan, nicknamed "Obamacare" -- would pass the House of Representatives.
 Mr. Obama accused Republican House Speaker Boehner of catering to a small group of what he called conservative, Republican extremists who want to defund or delay the health care plan.

 But House Republicans, including House Majority Leader Eric Cantor, blame the president and Democrats for refusing to negotiate or pass any bills to reopen parts of the government while the two sides work out their differences.

 "Now the president continues to refuse to sit down with us Republicans, and sadly, that is a hallmark of his presidency."

 Senate Majority Leader Harry Reid told CNN television Thursday that it was House Speaker Boehner who reneged on a promise to allow a vote on a clean funding bill, even after Democrats agreed to accept Republican spending levels.